zachnieto/neatqueueweb/docs/README.md

 ## Game Integrations/Account Registering
 #### Description
 Require users to register their game's account.
+When a user registers their account, their MMR will be grabbed from their account details for the respective game ONLY if they do not already have an MMR!
 #### Usage: `/requireregister [game]`
 #### Arguments
 `game`: The game to register the account with